kyoukel/GifTastic/README.md

 > Make sure you **switch the protocol in the query URL from http to https**, or the app may not work properly when deployed to `Github Pages`.

 ## Site Functionality

+> Click on a superhero button or create your own button to display the 10 gifs on the screen.
+To animate the gif, click on any of the still gifs.
+Click again to change gif back to still.

    - [x] Create an array of strings, each one related to a topic that interests you
    - [x] App will take the topics in this array and create buttons in your HTML